 9,62,119

-Check the AIR for the JEE Main Result 2026 Topper List
+Check the AIR for the JEE Main Result Session 1 2026 Topper List

 NTA has only made public the list of applicants who scored in the top 100 percentile based on the results of the first session.
 Additionally, the top performers have been made public by state and category.